Bitcoin-Factory/ML-Test-Client/README.md

 ```

 Once you see this at least once, that means that your Client App is running 100% well and you should leave it alone.
 Even if you see messages that the server is not available, don't worry, the server might need to be restarted from time to time, your app will automatically reconnect and continue processing Test Cases when they are available.

+### Multiple Instances of the Test App

+If you wish, you can run multiple instances of the Test App.
+For that you will need multiple User Ids.

+Only one Docker Container needs to be running even if you run more than one instance of the Test App.

+Depending on your hardware, your machine might do well with 2 or 3 instances running, monitor the CPU usage to see which is the limit for your specific hardware.

+When you are running more than one instance, chances are that you will get the best crowd-sourced forcasts more often.

+## Instructions for each OS

 For specific information on how to run the Docker Container and the App at different OS, please read the following sections: